 In 2020, the medical cost of a motorcycle accident can run into the hundreds of thousands and even millions of dollars.
 In most cases, the victim is unable to return to work for an extended period if at all.
 That four or five-figure offer from the insurance company may not even cover the emergency room bill let alone lost wages and other costs associated with the accident.

 Not every lawyer or law firm can handle a serious motorcycle accident case.
 Another attorney may refer the case out or worse, settle for less because they can’t afford to go to trial.
 The Dominguez Firm has the resources handle a motorcycle accident case from start to finish.
-We have a team of in-house investigators, an office staff of over 130 legal professionals and award-winning attorneys ready to fight for your rights.
+We have a team of in-house investigators, an office staff of over 130 legal professionals and award-winning personal injury attorneys ready to fight for your rights.

 We also know that people tend to have a bias against motorcyclists and often think they are at fault for their accidents, unfair as that sounds.
 We have the experience to counter those doubts regarding liability successfully, be it in mediation or at trial in front of a jury.

 Call the motorcycle accident lawyer at The Dominguez Firm

 The Dominguez Firm has recovered over $750 million in settlements and verdicts for clients across a variety of practice areas, including motorcycle accidents, pedestrian accidents, truck accidents, premises liability and other categories.
 Let us put our winning track record to work for you.